everest-linux/glacier/README.md

 # Glacier
 Glacier is the package manager developed for Everest Linux.
-It fetches packages https://github.com/everest-linux/glacier-pkgs
+It fetches packages from https://github.com/everest-linux/glacier-pkgs

 For Glacier to work properly, it needs the following directories to be made: